Updated March 2021.

-So we examine here the latest position on whether you should be paid for sleeping while at work, and we look at the most important, and recent, tribunal cases which include:
+We examine the latest position on whether you should be paid for sleeping while at work, and look at the most important, and recent, tribunal cases here which include:

 - In 2012 an important case at the Employment Appeals Tribunal confirmed what previous case law had described: during a sleeping night-shift, only the hours spent awake and working will count towards a workers national minimum wage.